Simple-Automation-Testing/awb/readme.md

     remote: false, // if remote true startDriver() will not work, default false
     directConnect: false, // if directConnect true directConnect() will run gecko or chrome driver without selenium standalone server, default false
     host: 'localhost', // host, default 'localhost' or '127.0.0.1' or '0.0.0.0'
-    port: 4444, // port on what will be runned browser driver
+    port: 4444, // port on what will be runned client driver
     desiredCapabilities: {
       javascriptEnabled: true,
       acceptSslCerts: true,
       platform: 'ANY',
-      browserName: 'chrome'
+      clientName: 'chrome'
     },
     timeout: 5000 // time what will wait response from driver }